Linksys Extender Setup Guide

 - Create an admin WiFi network password for your Linksys range extender and hit Save.

 And that’s it!
 You are all done with the Linksys WiFi extender setup in the Access Point mode.
-Now, connect your devices to the extended network Linksys extender setup-xxx (default extended SSID) and enjoy an uninterrupted internet connection.

 Can I Use MAC Address to Access the Linksys Extender Setup Page?